seborama/fuego/README.md

 Contributions and feedback are welcome.

-As this project is still in early stages, large portions of the code get crafted and thrown away.

 For contributions, you must develop in TDD fashion and ideally provide Go testable examples (if meaningful).

 ## The Golden rules of the game